![]() ![]() |

 the vertical tail top and some smaller panels and edges black.
 Masking

-was done with low tack Masking film (like from Revell).
+was done with low tack masking film (like from Revell).

 After colours were applied, time for the decals.
 But, use the decalling technique to prevent "silvering".
 A gloss undercoat is really needed.
 The decals were a mix of the kit and others like the Italeri kit (also to be built).
 Look at photos as there are slight variations on the real Kfirs, for eaxmple also in antenna layouts.
 The walkway and arrow marking decals take some care here.
 The vertical tail markings came from a Classic Plane TC.2 conversion kit decal sheet (also to be made).
 Decalling done....